 Cons: Need sanding and priming, higher initial cost.
 Still is not “real” wood.

 As I transitioned from taking whatever cheap crumbs that I could find, to brand new pieces, I think that I found my real sweet spot in the more modern pieces that are often found on Marketplace.
 They are less expensive than at thrift stores, and I don’t have to run all over town looking for garage sales.

 I wish that I could transition completely to new pieces, and I have even contacted a local furniture store asking for any damaged pieces at a discount.
 (Cheapo me again, still at it.)
 However, the quality of a true vintage piece, IF you can find it in good condition, is always going to be where my heart goes.

 TIP: Whenever possible, just stain the tops, or leave them with the factory finish, and just paint the rest of the piece.
-I love this trend because the area that is often most likely to get scratched, or have the paint damaged, is left to the tough finish that came with the piece.
-Dixie Belle’s No Pain Gel Stain is oil based, and does not penetrate the surface, and can be used directly on top of the factory finish, to deepen or otherwise change the color.
-You can stain right over the factory finish, or sand it down, like I did here, if there is damage to the surface.
+I love this trend because the area that is often most likely to get scratched or have the paint damaged, is left to the tough finish that came with the piece.
+Dixie Belle’s No Pain Gel Stain is oil-based, and does not penetrate the surface, and can be used directly on top of the factory finish, to deepen or otherwise change the color.
+You can stain right over the factory finish, or sand it down, as I did here if there is damage to the surface.

 1. Buy the best piece that you can afford, condition-wise.

 2. Remember that your time is valuable, and if you are going to have to spend an extra 4-8 or more hours with prep work, the cost of the piece goes up.
 (I calculate my labor at $20 per hour.)

 3. The older the piece, the higher the potential for it being real wood.
 Look for dove-tailed drawers, and look at the back of the piece, and the edges and the bottom for tell-tell signs of veneer lifting off of particle board.